SurabhiShah/LKMR-CaseStudy/README.md

 # LKMR-CaseStudy
 Code for implementing case study of LKMR

-For information on reading the code, please see the ![PDF]{https://github.com/shelleyhliu/LKMR-CaseStudy/blob/master/LKMR-casestudy.pdf}.
+For detailed instructions and information on the code output, please see this [document](blob/master/LKMR-casestudy.pdf).